 The Department of History offers programs of study leading to a BA degree and a BA degree with honors.
 The department also offers a minor in history.
-Non-majors are welcome in all history courses, except where restrictions are noted, and often become enthusiastic, successful students of history while pursuing other interests.
+Non-majors are welcome in most history courses and often become enthusiastic, successful students of history while pursuing other interests.

-The department also offers 17 clusters for non-majors that fulfill the social sciences divisional requirement.
-These clusters consist of carefully selected sets of courses, and include both geographical (e.g., American history) and topical (e.g., War and Revolution) groupings.
+The department also offers 15 clusters for non-majors that fulfill the social sciences divisional requirement.
+These clusters consist of carefully selected sets of courses, and include both geographical (e.g., American History) and topical (e.g., War and Revolution) groupings.

 The history concentration is valuable not only for those considering the historian’s vocation, but also for those pursuing careers in: